Sceptre360/movin/README.md

-build in. from scratch for fun ; else also for money You can.not igonre it yes, AI
+build in. from scratch for fun ; else also for money You can.not igonre it yes,